Privacy Policy

 Supervisory authority (UK)

-You have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO) or your local authority.
+You can complain to the UK Information Commissioner’s Office (ICO), or your local authority where applicable.

 ico.org.uk • Tel: 0303 123 1113